 We Guide You Through Probate With Care And Confidence

 Probate can be an emotionally taxing and complicated process.
 Numerous, complex laws govern the probate process in California.
-Elizabeth A. Tresp, Attorney at Law, will guide you through the probate process with care, compassion, and confidence.
+Tresp Law, APC, will guide you through the probate process with care, compassion, and confidence.

 With Elizabeth’s guidance, you will avoid the pitfalls that can lead to significant and costly errors.

 When a California property owner dies, most assets not held in Trust must be administered and distributed under court supervision as governed by the decedent's Last Will and Testament.
 If there is no will, State law governs the administration and distribution.
 Unfortunately, this process causes delays and can eat up a large portion of the estate.

 If at all possible, probate should be avoided.
 The probate process can take at least six months, or even up to several years.
 There are many different approaches under California probate law that can allow someone to avoid probate.
 For example, if a trust is in place, assets governed by the trust are administered and distributed in accordance with the trust, avoiding probate.